Fellow-Consulting-AG/docapp-docs/docs/doc2/e-mail.md

 ![](/_images/doc2/email/client-secrets_value.png)

 :fontawesome-solid-triangle-exclamation:{ style="color: #EE0F0F" }
-<ins>Important:</ins> Ensure that you have copied the client secret value as it will not display again once it is closed.
+**Important:** Ensure that you have copied the client secret value as it will not display again once it is closed.
 :fontawesome-solid-triangle-exclamation:{ style="color: #EE0F0F" }

 14\.
 Select **Authentication** on the left panel.
 This will present the **Authentication** screen on the right-hand side.